pmithapara/hci-production-problems/pp-02/readme.md

 Your Palette URL:https://paletton.com/#uid=50z0u0kZXptnjpZuZ-GlS8ku89B

 Your Rationale: Chicago is all about being bold and adventures.
 Therefore, I decided to use bright colors like red and lower saturation of yellow and orange.
 Bright colors can also trigger one's memory about their experiences with flowers.
 This can encourage a user to buy tickets for the tour.
 To display pictures for flowers and other scenery, we can utilize lower concentrated black as a backdrop.

 3. A **triadic color palette** for styling the login page for an app for kids to learn the alphabet

 Your Palette URL:https://paletton.com/#uid=32N0o0kZXptk8r0vHlZry9128DL

-Your Rationale:
+Your Rationale: Kids learn in many different ways, and color is an important element in their learning.
+Surprisingly, kids are attracted towards purple; therefore, I kept purple as my main color.
+Green represent a beginning and growth which can stimulate their brains to learn new stuff.
+There is also a hint of white shade which represents purity.

 4. A **custom color palette** for advertising a course on cybersecurity